 Private classes individually or in groups

 Book a yoga tailored to you and your needs!
 During a private lesson, we adapt the yoga according wishes and needs; with focus on strengthening the body with more physically demanding or more gentle mobilization.
 Re-boot and balance your nervous-system, and get more tools for stress-reduction and postural health.
 The class offers philosophical thoughts for the possibility of new perspectives and with a curiosity towards every-day life approach.
-Indoor classes are held on Skärgårdscentrum Korpoström or on request in nature/other location, depending on wishes.
+Indoor classes are held on Korppoo at Skärgårdscentrum Korpoström or Korponpesa/Korpobo or on request in nature/other location, depending on wishes.

 Book for yourself, with a friend or together with a small group.

-We also warmly recommend Forest bathing and mindfulness in nature for you and your group! https://movingheart.fi/mindfulness-and-somatics/#link-mindful-nature-walk
+– We also warmly recommend Forest bathing and mindfulness in nature for you and your group! https://movingheart.fi/mindfulness-and-somatics/#link-mindful-nature-walk

 If you want, you can also inquire about private yoga from the contact form that you can find in the footer of this page.